jreeter/seneca-redis-test/README.md

 Line 425 of transport-util.js inside of function listen_topics(initiated by server.js) is looping through and appending the extra 'cmd' parameter to the subscribe topic.

+#redis monitor output of running server.js then client.js

 ```
 1470238106.350491 [0 127.0.0.1:60168] "info"